stdlib-js/stdlib/docs/style-guides/javascript/README.md

 <!-- <rule> -->

-### Rule: Use for loop to convert array-like objects
+### Rule: Use a for loop to convert array-like objects

 ##### Reason